Person walking down a sunlit path surrounded by trees at sunrise

 Does Ocean View Psychiatric Health Facility treat young adults?

-No, Ocean View doesn’t provide care to adolescents under the age of 18.
-We provide crisis stabilization and support services for individuals who are 18 years or older.
+No, Ocean View doesn’t provide care to adolescents under 18.
+We provide crisis stabilization and support services for individuals aged 18 or older.

-Do your levels of care include family support?
+Do their levels of care include family support?

 Your family is welcome to visit you during your stay with us.
 We encourage learning healthy communication skills so you and your family can better understand your mental health condition.
 When you develop your treatment and aftercare plan with your social worker or case manager, they can give you referrals to family services and support groups or family therapy providers.
-Family involvement can be a vital part of your recovery process, helping to foster understanding and providing emotional support.
+Family involvement can be a vital part of your recovery, fostering understanding and providing emotional support.